alvaroalea/QL_ROM_Switchable/README.md

 A board that allow to program the EEPROM Chip in a standar chip programmer.

-A optional small board to glue in the outside of Sinclair QL (with dual side tape) and allow easy switch of the ROM
+A optional small board to glue in the outside of Sinclair QL (with dual side tape) and allow easy switch of the ROM, this board is not included, because I use a simple breadboard, with a 4 DIP Switch, and 6 cables that go to 5 back pines of the main board, the 4 pins in the border are not used.

 ## Instructions